shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 <!-- would interpolate between $p_{t=0} = q_0$ and $p_{t=1}=\delta_{x_1}$.  -->
-In this setting, the conditional probability path $p_{t\mid 1}$ need to satisfy the boundary conditions
+In this setting, the conditional probability path $p_{t\mid 1}$ needs to satisfy the boundary conditions

 $$
 \begin{equation*}